gabrielmcg/Docker-docs/ops/README.md

 </div>
 </div>
 <div class="topic nested1" aria-labelledby="ariaid-title30" id="create-rhel-template">
-<h2 class="title topictitle2" id="ariaid-title30">Create the Red Hat Linux Template</h2>
+<h2 class="title topictitle2" id="ariaid-title30">Create the Red Hat Linux template</h2>

 <div class="body">

-<p class="p">To create the Red Hat Linux VM Template that you will use as
+<p class="p">To create the Red Hat Linux VM template that you will use as
-the base for all your nodes, you will first create a Virtual Machine with the OS installed and then convert the Virtual Machine to a VM Template.
+the base for all your nodes, you  first create a Virtual Machine with the OS installed and then convert the Virtual Machine to a VM Template.
 The VM Template is created as lean as possible, with any additional software installs and/or system configuration performed subsequently using Ansible.